 - Drowsiness – This is particularly true when using very high doses of CBD.

-It is important to note that these side effects are very rare and that CBD is generally safe for your dog.
+It is important to note that these side effects are quite rare and that CBD is generally safe for your dog.
 According to the World Health Organization (WHO) “In general, CBD has been found to have relatively low toxicity…” in animals.
-Our CBD is 100% natural, pure-vegan organic.
-If your dog has an immune dysfunction such as pyoderma, CBD may offer tremendous positive results.
+Our CBD is 100% natural, vegan, and organic.